dsolesvik/library/docs/foundations/radiotelephony/general.md

 | "SAY AGAIN <Item>"                                                                                                                                                                                                                                       | Repeat specific item   |
 | "SAY AGAIN ALL BEFORE `First word satisfactorily received`" **OR** "SAY AGAIN ALL AFTER `Last word satisfactorily received`" **OR** "SAY AGAIN ALL BETWEEN `First word satisfactorily received` AND `Last word satisfactorily received`"                 | Repeat part of message |

-When ATC is unsure of the identity of the last station received, the calling station should be requested to repeat its callsign.
+When ATC is uncertain of the identity of the last station received, the calling station should be asked to repeat its callsign.

 !!! example
     **Pilot**: "HAMAD TOWER, IFLY 1307."